 The Syndicate assumes and cedes reinsurance in the normal course of business.
-Premiums and claims on reinsurance assumed are recognised in the income statement along the same basis as direct business, taking into consideration the product classification.
+Premiums and claims on reinsurance assumed are recognised in the technical account along the same basis as direct business, taking into account the product classification.
 Reinsurance premiums ceded and reinsurance recoveries on claims incurred are included in the respective expense and income accounts.
 Reinsurance outwards premiums are earned according to the nature of the cover.
 'Losses occurring during' policies are earned evenly over the policy period.
 'Risks attaching' policies are expensed on the same basis as the inwards business being protected.
-Reinstatement premiums on both inwards and outwards business are accreted to the income statement on a pro rata basis over the term of the original policy to which they relate.